nigam1010/Karinigam_SA/README.md

 - 🧠 AI + LLM hobbyist, always experimenting with speech recognition and smart automation
 - 🌐 Full-stack developer with experience in Java, Flask, ASP.NET, and React
 - 📊 Data analyst with hands-on projects in Apache Superset, Power BI, and SQL
-- ☕ Runs on coffee (two sugar cubes, always.)
+- ☕ Runs on coffee (two sugar cubes, always.
+HEH-HEH!)

 ---